Managers

 Please put the following letters beside the appropriate player if it applies - Affiliated player - AP, Overage player -OA.

 Game sheets must be uploaded and stats entered into the website within 48hr after each game.
-If suspensions are issued or issues arise during a home game, make sure the information on the game sheet (penalties etc) and Referee's Incident Report are done correctly before faxed to your 1660 Tier Governor.
+If suspensions are issued or issues arise during a home game, make sure the information on the game sheet (penalties etc) and Referee's Incident Report are done correctly before faxed to your Tier Governor.

 GOALIE STATS

 A shot on goal is any shot that enters the net or any shot that would normally have entered the net if not stopped by the goalie.
 Shots that deflect off the posts or crossbar and stay out of the net are not counted as shots on goal.
 The number of shots and whether a shot puck counts as a shot is determined by the person running the clock only.
-Shots cannot be changed on the scoresheet.
+Shots cannot be changed on the Egamesheet.

 Game Change:

-If a league game needs to be changed, you must make arrangements with the other manager and find a suitable date with the RMHA ice scheduler, then refer to the 1660 Manager Guidelines for proper protocol.
+If a league game needs to be changed, you must make arrangements with the other manager and find a suitable date with the RMHA ice scheduler, then refer to the Manager Guidelines for proper protocol.

 Back to Top